blairium/ltu-thesis/README.md

 Most importantly, I've uploaded it to [Overleaf](https://www.overleaf.com/) as a [template](https://www.overleaf.com/latex/templates/unofficial-la-trobe-university-template/zfbdwvyrxshz).

+## Thesistools
+The folder thesis tools includes a couple of useful python plotting tools for the Template

+## Git actions
+In the workflow folder there is a github action to automatically compile the thesis on push.
+It is a good idea to clone this repository and then inmport it to overleaf or your prefered editor.

 ## Organization
 `thesis.tex` is the root document and includes the individual chapters.
 The content of the chapters can be found under `text/`.
 It is pretty self-explanatory.
 Figures should be placed under `figures/`.
 Bibliography should be put into `library.bib`.
 If you have multiple and/or large tables I recommend creating a separate folder and individula files for them and importing them.